terraform-viettelidc/terraform-provider-vcloud/website/docs/d/rde.html.markdown

 Provides the capability of reading an existing Runtime Defined Entity in Viettel IDC Cloud.

--> VCD allows to have multiple RDEs of the same [RDE Type](/providers/terraform-viettelidc/vcloud/latest/docs/resources/rde_type) with the same name, meaning that the data source will not be able to fetch a RDE in this situation, as this data source can only retrieve **unique RDEs**.
+-> VCLOUD allows to have multiple RDEs of the same [RDE Type](/providers/terraform-viettelidc/vcloud/latest/docs/resources/rde_type) with the same name, meaning that the data source will not be able to fetch a RDE in this situation, as this data source can only retrieve **unique RDEs**.